 The best tip in deciding who to cut is start with two lists.
 Once you and your spouse consult with family, you should have a large list to merge together.
 If either of you is iffy about an invite, then cut that person.
 A wedding ceremony is your day together, and the best move is to keep that focus.
 It will be a great chance to see old friends and family, and any acquaintance who gets upset over a wedding invite probably wasn’t a friend worth keeping anyway.

-Planning a wedding doesn't have to be a constant battle.
-If you start early, get assistance from family.
-Merge two lists into one, it can be done.
-Once you've the invite list together, start figuring out the best wedding rings for your ceremony!
+Planning a wedding does not have to be a constant battle.
+If you start early, get assistance from family, and merge two lists into one, it can be done.
+Once you have the invite list together, start figuring out the best wedding rings for your ceremony!